Rajawali/Rajawali/README.md

 `compile 'org.rajawali3d:rajawali:1.0.48-SNAPSHOT@aar`

 All commits to `master` branch or deployed as snapshots.
 All tags will be deployed as releases.
-To see the latest build number, click on the `master` build status above.
+To see the latest build number, see the [build history](https://travis-ci.org/Rajawali/Rajawali/builds) and be sure you choose a `master` branch build.

 For the above to work you will need to make sure your repository list includes:

 `mavenCentral()` for releases, and `maven { url "https://oss.sonatype.org/content/repositories/snapshots/" }` for snapshots.

+Alternatively, if you checkout Rajawali via GIT, you can run `gradle assembleRelease uploadArchives` (or simply add a Gralde launch config to Android Studio for the `assembleRelease` and `uploadArchives` tasks).
+This will deploy to your local maven ropository.
+Consuming apps should have `mavenLocal()` in their repository list and add `compile 'org.rajawali3d:rajawali:1.0.0-SNAPSHOT@aar` to their dependencies.

 ## Rajawali Examples On The Market